angezid/advanced-mark.js-playground/README.md

 They're automatically added to the internal code, if their parameters and functions parameters are the same.

 ### Custom code example
 It's a simplified hack to improve performance in the `mark()` method with the large array.
-It demonstrate how to use the custom code editor.
+It demonstrates how to use the custom code editor.
-Note: currently the option `cacheTextNodes` can be use without generating ranges.
+Note: currently, the option `cacheTextNodes` can be used without generating ranges.
-Copy below code, paste to the JSON form and press 'Import JSON' button.
+Copy the below code, paste it into the JSON form, and press 'Import JSON' button.
 ``` json
 {
     "version": "1.0.0",